Tinder has a reputation for one night stands, hookups and booty calls.

 But what’s most popular doesn’t necessarily mean it’s right for finding a relationship.

 You’re not the only one who is struggling to have a dating life.
-That’s why there are dating apps for working professionals.
+Here’s my advice:

 Because those who are ready to pay for love are clearly committed and ready to meet up.
 While the people on the free dating apps can be serious flakes.